 Sinusitis is defined as acute if it lasts less than 6 weeks.
 Some patients have recurrent attacks of acute sinusitis, but their sinuses clear out completely in between attacks.
 If the symptoms last for more than 12 weeks, or if the sinuses don’t clear completely between acute attacks (as evaluated by physical exam or CT Scans), it is referred to as chronic sinusitis.

 Evaluation of the Sinus Patient

 The evaluation of the nose and sinuses starts with medical history.
 The pattern of nasal obstruction, infections, pressure, etc., are all important and contribute to understanding the disease process.

 The examination consists of looking into the nose, first from the front using a headlight or reflecting mirror.
 This gives information regarding the size and shape of the turbinates, as well as the shape of the septum.
 Sometimes a decongestant spray is used to shrink the mucosa and allow a better view.

 Nasal endoscopes are used to look farther into the nose, and to look at the openings of the sinuses.
-Endosopes are special telescopes which show the insides of the nose in greater detail.
+Endoscopes are special telescopes that show the insides of the nose in greater detail.

-A CT Scan is a special type of x-ray which gives a cross-sectional view of the nose and sinuses.
+A CT scan is a special type of x-ray that gives a cross-sectional view of the nose and sinuses.
 This gives a very detailed picture of the anatomy, and can show if there is any septal deviation, enlarged or abnormal turbinates, and most importantly allow the physician to evaluate whether there is ongoing thickening of the sinus mucosa, or any polyps or fluid.